szapp/ItemMap/README.md

 ![Ninja](https://user-images.githubusercontent.com/20203034/42415261-92bed2ae-8248-11e8-875c-5f7408588af8.png)
 &nbsp;Patch Template

-You can find the original Ninja Patch Template repository at [szapp/NinjaPatchTemplate](https://github.com/szapp/NinjaPatchTemplate).
+You can find the original repository of the patch template at [szapp/NinjaPatchTemplate](https://github.com/szapp/NinjaPatchTemplate).

-The repository supplies the skeleton for Ninja patches and aids in creating them.
+The repository supplies the skeleton for patches that use Ninja and aids in creating them.
 To get going, it's best to **fork** the [original repository](https://github.com/szapp/NinjaPatchTemplate), run the file `init.bat` and follow the instructions.

 For more information on the Ninja patching framework visit the [documentation](https://tiny.cc/GothicNinja).